nathanbigaignon/django-uikit-admin/README.rst

 UIKIT_ADMIN
 =====

-Uikit_admin is a modern grid based skin for Django built-in administration.
+Uikit_admin is a modern grid based skin for Django built-in administration interface.

 Detailed documentation is in the "docs" directory.